How Many Pounds is 99kg? Understanding Weight Conversions and Their Applications

 -

 Confusing weight and mass: While often used interchangeably in everyday language, weight and mass are technically different.
 Mass is the amount of matter in an object, while weight is the force of gravity acting on that mass.
 The conversion between kilograms and pounds applies to mass, not weight.
-However, on Earth, the difference is negligible for most practical purposes.
+Still, on Earth, the difference is negligible for most practical purposes.

 -